 Setting of Speed Limits Rule - Requirements for council managed local streets

-In total, approximately 38 state highway locations managed by NZTA are required to automatically reverse, and an additional 49 were consulted on.
+In total, approximately 38 state highway locations managed by NZTA were required to automatically reverse, and an additional 49 were consulted on.

-Consultation took place from 30 January – 13 March 2025 to understand if road users, councils, communities and iwi supported keeping any or part of these specific state highway locations at their current speed limits, rather than seeing them automatically reverse.
+Consultation took place from 30 January – 13 March 2025, to understand if road users, councils, communities and iwi supported keeping any or part of these specific state highway locations at their lower speed limits, rather than seeing them automatically reverse.

 NZTA would like to thank people for providing feedback during this consultation process.
-View the full consultation summary report to understand the consultation outcome and which sections of state highway are being reversed to previous higher speed limits.
+View the full consultation summary report to understand the consultation outcome and which sections of state highway were reversed to previous higher speed limits.

 Full consultation summary report [PDF, 1.9 MB]

-Speed limit changes have begun and will be implemented by 1 July 2025.
+All speed limit changes were implemented by 1 July 2025.

-This consultation process on interregional and rural connectors was a different process to the current urban connector state highway category consultation.
+This consultation process on interregional and rural connectors was a different process to the urban connector state highway category consultation approximately 3 months later.

 Note: Feedback on other corridors in your region can be sent via email and will be considered as part of future speed reviews.